n1o/study_notes/_sources/notes/mean_field_method.md

 # Mean filed method

-One of the most polular variational inference methods.
+One of the most popular variational inference methods.
 It assumes that the posterior is fully factorized approximation of the form:

 $$q(x) = \prod_{i=1} ^D q_i(x)$$